Mugabe's son pleads guilty to pointing a gun in South Africa - MyJoyOnline

 Matonhodze, 33, pleaded guilty to attempted murder, defeating the ends of justice, illegal immigration and possession of ammunition.

-Mugabe - who was also previously charged with attempted murder - spoke only to confirm that he understood the charges and to enter his pleas after he had reached a deal with prosecutors.
+Mugabe - who was also previously charged with attempted murder - spoke only to confirm that he understood the charges and to enter his pleas.

-The National Prosecuting Authority (NPA) did not say what had happened to the charge of attempted murder he had faced.
+The charge of pointing a gun relates to a separate, unrelated incident but Mugabe agreed to have the two cases heard together, the National Prosecuting Authority (NPA) spokesperson Magaboke Mohlatlole told the BBC.

+He said it wasn't initially clear who had shot the 23-year-old man but after Matonhodze admitted it was him, the charges of attempted murder against Mugabe were dropped.

 Both men were arrested on 19 February after police were called to Mugabe's home in the upmarket Johannesburg suburb of Hyde Park.